boazbk/crypto/lec_17_SFE.md

   b.
 For every $i\in [k]$, if $i\not\in T$ (i.e., party $i$ is "honest") then $y_i=y'_i$ and otherwise, we let $S$ choose $y_i$.
 :::

-That is, the protocol is secure if whatever an adversary can gain by taking complete control over the set of parties in $T$, could have been gain by simply using this control to choose particular inputs $\{ x_i \}_{i\in T}$, run the protocol honestly, and observe the outputs of the functionality.
+That is, the protocol is secure if whatever an adversary can gain by taking complete control over the set of parties in $T$, could have been gained by simply using this control to choose particular inputs $\{ x_i \}_{i\in T}$, run the protocol honestly, and observe the outputs of the functionality.
 Note that in particular if $T=\emptyset$ (and hence there is no adversary) then if the parties' inputs are $(x_1,\ldots,x_k)$ then their outputs will equal $F(x_1,\ldots,x_k)$.